 La Calle offers mouthwatering nachos, tacos, and burgers, escorted with a great choice of beers and excellent Sangria.
 The staff at the bar offer friendly personalized service and eating here is easily one of the best things to do in Alajuela.

 The overall backdrop stands out as it resembles some of the many bars and hangouts in the States.
-However, it’s not overcrowded, making it a great place to linger on past dinner time.
+However, it’s not overcrowded, making it a great place to linger on past dinner time as they are open It is open daily from 11:30 am until 10 pm.
 The staff also helps out if you need to catch an Uber back to your place.

 12. Day trip to La Fortuna/ Arenal